 Exporting can be a great option for tapping into bigger markets.
 It can be an exciting endeavour and incredibly rewarding – but it can also be frustrating and financially risky.
-Financial risk and uncertainty can be reduced by adequate market research and pre-planning before leaping in.
+You can reduce the financial risk and uncertainty by doing adequate market research and pre-planning before leaping in.

 If you’re thinking of tackling the international market, you’ll need to have some experience growing your business in the domestic market.
 This means having refined business practices that deliver your products or services to market as efficiently as possible.

 Ideally, you’ll also have a good grasp of your target market and what marketing strategies work best for your business type.
-You should also have a healthy cash flow, which you’ll need to rely on for as long as it takes until your overseas venture becomes profitable.
+You should also have a healthy cash flow, which you’ll need to rely on until your overseas venture becomes profitable.

 Before you start devising your export plan, you should do as much research as possible.
-The Internet is a great first resource.
 New Zealand Trade and Enterprise (NZTE) has an excellent website for information on exporting and importing, as well as country-specific information.
 Foreign government or country-specific business sites could also be valuable.

 Your local Chamber of Commerce is another useful source of information.
 Not only do they provide information and seminars to members at little or no cost, but their networking with Chambers of Commerce all around the world makes them a useful source of contacts.

-To better understand the market, investigate the competition in your targeted foreign market.
-Visit the sites of competitors to ascertain any adaptations you might need to make to your product or service, how they market and the level at which they price.
+Investigate the competition in your targeted foreign market.
+Visit the sites of competitors to identify any adaptations you might need to make to your product or service, and to see how they market and price their product or service.

-There are also a large number of regulations in foreign markets that must be adhered to; Customs and freight forwarders can inform you of the requirements for different countries.
+There are also a large number of regulations in foreign markets that must be adhered to; the New Zealand Customs Service and freight forwarders can tell you about the requirements for different countries.
 Your local Chamber of Commerce can also help you with export documentation.

 Cultural research and sensitivity to local customs can make the difference between winning a contract or not.
-Before you begin exporting, it is vital that you have devised strategies to overcome any cultural or language barriers.
+Before you begin exporting, you need to have devised strategies to overcome any cultural or language barriers.
 For example, in some cultures, taking a business card without first studying it is considered disrespectful.
-Educate yourself on both the everyday cultural dos and don’ts as well as the business dos and don’ts in your target country.
+Educate yourself on both the cultural and business dos and don’ts in your target country.

 On the basis of your industry knowledge, you’re likely to know where your core markets are, be aware of trends in the market likely to shape demand, and have a gut feeling about which markets hold the greatest potential for you.

-Personal considerations will also play a part in making the decision; after all, you will be required to visit the country frequently.
-But this should not be the main driver behind your decision.
+Personal considerations will also play a part in making the decision – after all, you'll be required to visit the country frequently.
+But this shouldn't be the main driver behind your decision.
 Thorough market research should tell you where your best exporting opportunities lay.